 Two of the most promising methods under investigation include the use of near-infrared light to measure blood glucose directly through the skin, with much the same functional design as a pulse oximeter.
 Another method under investigation involves the use of fingernails as a testing sample.

 The largest hurdle researchers face when developing a new non-invasive testing protocol for diabetes is the creation of standardized models for interpreting results.
-Measurement parameters must account for absorption patterns, linear uptake rates, and countless other factors that doctors and scientist must understand to develop a repeatable and standardized model for interpreting and predicting spectra response.
-There are also variations across human characteristics and these variations must also be neutralized to allow for standardization of a new protocol.
+Measurement parameters must account for absorption patterns, linear uptake rates, and countless other factors that doctors and scientists must understand to develop a repeatable and standardized model for interpreting and predicting spectra response.
+There are also variations across human characteristics and these variations must also be neutralized to allow for the standardization of a new protocol.

 Near-Infrared and the Diagnostic Window